-Harley-Davidson may, however, exclude warranty coverage for defects or damage caused by unauthorized (a) parts, (b)

-service, or (c) use of the vehicle, including defects or damage caused by use of non-Genuine Harley-Davidson parts or use of the vehicle for racing or competition, and denial of coverage may be based on installation of parts designed for unauthorized uses of the vehicle, such as a trailer hitch.
+Harley-Davidson may, however, exclude warranty coverage for defects or damage caused by unauthorized (a) parts, (b) service, or (c) use of the vehicle, including defects or damage caused by use of non-Genuine Harley-Davidson parts, unapproved Genuine Harley-Davidson parts or use of the vehicle for racing or competition.
+Denial of coverage may be based on installation of parts designed for unauthorized uses of the vehicle, such as a trailer hitch.

-Additionally, Harley-Davidson shall exclude warranty coverage and deny all warranty claims for functional defects of powertrain components for any Harley-Davidson motorcycle registered in the United States if the vehicle was tuned using a tuning product not covered by a California Air and Resources Board Executive Order or that was otherwise approved by the Environmental Protection Agency, or if Harley-Davidson or any authorized Harley-Davidson dealer has any information to show that the vehicle was tuned using a tuning product not covered by a California Air and Resources Board Executive Order or that was otherwise approved by the Environmental Protection Agency.
+Additionally, Harley-Davidson shall exclude warranty coverage and deny all warranty claims for functional defects of powertrain components for any Harley-Davidson motorcycle registered in your country if Harley-Davidson or any authorized Harley-Davidson dealer has any information showing that the vehicle was tuned using a tuning product not covered by the local governmental authorities.